Tanndev/Maelstrom/documentation/rules.md

 Beware, however, that the other person will exist in the story and may be vulnerable.
 If your character believes they are dead or lost, you will lose this merit.
 Sorry, Mario, your princess is in another castle.

 ###### Common Sense
 **1 point:** Your character has an abundance of common sense and tends to make reasonable, sound decisions.
-This gives no direct benefit towards rolls (including Wits).
+This gives no direct benefit towards rolls.
 Instead, the storyteller will warn you when you're about to do something that your character would consider unwise or dangerous.
 They may even suggest some sensible courses of action.
 This can be particularly useful for new players.

 ###### Laser Focus
 **1 point:** No matter what's going on around them, your character is able to focus on the task at hand.
 You suffer no penalties for being distracted, disturbed, or acting in a loud or adverse environment.
 You may still need to roll against active interference, such as tear gas or high g-forces, but you suffer no additional penalties to your action if you succeed.